-In this guide, you’ll know everything you need to know about non-degree student information systems, which are the cornerstone of continuing education (CE) management software.
+In this guide, you’ll know everything you need to know about non-degree student information management systems, which are the cornerstone of continuing education (CE) management software.
 This includes:

 - What is a Student Information System?